Design Pattern Evangelist Blog

 Computer Science is how you get the computer to do what you want it to do.

-Software Engineering is how a team gets the computer to do what they think the customer wants the computer to do in such a way that they can easily change it when the customer tells them that what it does isn’t what they wanted.
+Software Engineering is how a team gets the computer to do what they think the customer wants … and then change it when the customer tells them that isn’t what they meant.

 In a Computer Science degree, you’re usually expected and often required to do your own work alone.